Østerbrogade: Early history

 Østerbrogade originated as the old main road which extended from the Eastern City Gate, paradoxically located north of the city.
-Originally it was simply known as Østerbro and the name only referred to the stretch between the city gate and present day Trianglen where it continued as Strandvejen (English: The Beach Road) along the coast.
+Originally it was simply known as Østerbro, and the name only referred to the stretch between the city gate and present-day Trianglen, where it continued as Strandvejen (English: The Beach Road) along the coast.

 The hospital Vartov was in 1630 moved to the site where Trianglen is now located.
 Its fortified building was part of Christian IV's defense of Copenhagen.
-The East Road passed through the complex which consisted of four wings surrounded by ramparts and moats.
-The building was destroyed during the Swedish siege of Copenhagen in 1658 and Vartov subsequently moved to its current home on Vester Voldgade in 1665.
+The East Road passed through the complex, which consisted of four wings surrounded by ramparts and moats.
+The building was destroyed during the Swedish siege of Copenhagen in 1658.
+Vartov subsequently moved to its current home on Vester Voldgade in 1665.